YashAnand1/Understanding-Prometheus/README.md

     # metrics_path defaults to '/metrics'
 ```

-2. Scraping Metrics From Exporters or Client Library
+### 2. Scraping Metrics From Exporters or Client Library
-- The metrics to be selected for applications, servers or machines are first defined and then made available at an endpoint that ends with `/metrics`
-- The metric endpoints can be Instrumented or defined within the source-code of an application with Client Libraries so that when it is run, its metrics would be available on an endpoint
+The metrics to be selected for applications, servers or machines are first defined and then made available at an endpoint that ends with `/metrics`.
+The metric endpoints can be Instrumented or defined within the source-code of an application with Client Libraries so that when it is run, its metrics would be available on an endpoint.

-- Otherwise, exporters can be used for an existing target for putting the metrics at an endpoint:
-    - The source code of Linux need not be Instrumented since Exporters can generate metrics
-    - Exporters will convert the metrics into a text-format that is understood by Prometheus
+Otherwise, exporters can be used for an existing target for putting the metrics at an endpoint: The source code of Linux need not be Instrumented since Exporters can generate metrics and Exporters will convert the metrics into a text-format that is understood by Prometheus.

-- Prometheus will send HTTP request / Scrape Request to the target endpoint at a defined Scrape Interval, pull the metrics and store them in the TSDB
+Prometheus will send HTTP request / Scrape Request to the target endpoint at a defined Scrape Interval, pull the metrics and store them in the TSDB.

-3. Storage, Querying and Alerting For Metrics
+### 3. Storage, Querying and Alerting For Metrics
-- Storage
+**Storage**
 - The pulled/scraped metrics are pushed to Prometheus' TSDB, which is located on the same local disk as the Prometheus Server
 - This DB can process millions of samples per second which makes the Prometheus Server good at fetching metrics of 1000s of machines
-- Querying
+**Querying**
 - PromQL can be used for instant querying that can generate output in the form of graphs and tables
-- Alerting
+**Alerting**
 - Prometheus uses Alert Manager for sending alerts to which are then converted into Notifications for Email, Telegram, etc.

 ------------------------------------

-Types of Metrics
+## Types of Metrics

 **1. Counter**
    - A metrics type where the value only gets incremented or reset and the